anand-sharan/sql-challenge/README.md

       ![CommonSalaryRanges.png](CommonSalaryRanges.png)

-3. Create a bar chart of average salary by title.
+3. Create a bar chart of average salary by title using Pandas.

       ![PandasAverageSalaryByTitle.png](PandasAverageSalaryByTitle.png)